petedprice/Avian_scRNAseq/CL_analyses/nextflow/var_rates/README.md

 **tree**
 - This is your nexus tree for running orthofinder

-**paml_tree**
-- This is a reformatted tree for running paml, species names will be abreviated using the following [script](https://github.com/petedprice/Avian_scRNAseq/blob/main/CL_analyses/nextflow/var_rates/scripts/tree_sorting.R) (this wil also produce the branch file for SWAMP)
+- This will be converted into a unrooted tree for PAML and branch file will be made from it for SWAMP

 **swamp_test_params**